Leadership for the Future

 Leadership for the Future is a two day course.
 This can be modified depending on client needs, scheduling and budget.
 Contact us for a personalized proposal.

-Chief Richard Mello has over twenty-five years of progressive law enforcement experience and is a military veteran.
+Chief Richard Mello has over twenty-eight years of progressive law enforcement experience and is a military veteran.
 Over the course of his career, Chief Mello has experienced all levels of leadership, both formal and informal, in both the law enforcement and military realms.
 He has identified the common pitfalls of leadership and presents a unique perspective to addressing these issues and mentoring your future leaders regardless of their current position or rank within your organization.
 Chief Mello uses this perspective and experiences to engage class attendees with a bold approach designed to break through traditional barriers often seen with traditional leadership courses.